His Dark Roots - Interview with Stephen Kesting

 False Fears

 The idea of having to work closely with someone else, especially on the ground, used to 'skeeve me out'.
-There is a stark differential between the modalities I was accustomed to - striking, kicking, and takedowns, when contrasted to rolling around on the ground with another human being while wearing pajamas or skin tight clothing.
+There is a stark differential between the modalities I was accustomed to - striking, kicking, and takedowns, when contrasted to rolling around on the ground with another sweaty human being while wearing pajamas, or skin tight clothing.

+In his assessment, I would have the experience and know-how to deal with an altercation on the ground; if a fight ever ended up there.
+Which, anecdotally speaking, they usually do when you’re smaller than your opponents.
 I was reluctant at first (see aforementioned comments on personal space) but eventually I capitulated and decided to try it out.
 To say my first attempts did not go well is a mild understatement [insert sarcasm].
+Unfortunately, my first couple of experiences went horribly awry.
+I unknowingly chose the wrong coaches/schools to train with, which produced catastrophic results.
+You can read more about that here.

 "I will use my eye gouges, groin strikes, and secret pressure point attacks." - anonymous